Amundsen's South Pole expedition - Wikipedia

 In 1911, British explorer Robert Falcon Scott and Norwegian explorer Roald Amundsen both aimed to be the first to reach the South Pole.
 In the early 20th century, the race was on to reach the South Pole, with a number of explorers testing themselves in the freezing Antarctic.

-Roald Amundsen becomes first explorer to reach the South Pole - HISTORY
+The Treacherous Race to the South Pole - HISTORY

 The Discovery of the South Pole - activeminds.com